D-Bits/Danabases-Blog/content/posts/2020-05-07-overhauling-this-website.md

 ## Why?

+In the previous iteration, this blog was built on Jekyll, and hosted on GitHub Pages, without a custom domain.
+While that setup worked out well enough

-## Choosing a Static Site Generating
+## Choosing a Static Site Generator

 ## Building the Website